Arsh1213/getting_started_with_javascript/Chapters/4_your_first_javascript_program.md

   */
   if ((typeof(num) == "Number") && num >= 0) {
     return Math.sqrt(num);
     }
   else {
     var error_message = "Invalid input!
 Try with a non-negative number!";
     return error_message;
+    }
   };
 ```

-Although there are some usages of _conditionals_ (the if-else blocks) to which you haven't been formally introduced, the code is quite self-explanatory and you should be able to understand the logic we are trying to build.
+Although there are some usages of _conditionals_ (the __if-else__ blocks) to which you haven't been formally introduced, the code is quite self-explanatory and you should be able to understand the logic we are trying to build.
 Let's see how our improvement fares against the different possible inputs.